alfonsof/terraform-aws-examples/code/06-create-s3/README.md

 This folder contains the create S3 example of a [Terraform](https://www.terraform.io/) file AWS (Amazon Web Services).

-This Terraform file deploys the creation of a bucket on AWS (Amazon Web Services) using S3.
+This Terraform file deploys the creation of a S3 bucket on AWS (Amazon Web Services).

 ## Requirements